Recap of 2017 Predictions & Trends for User Experience Design & Research

 The most common was combining qualitative videos with large sample size quantitative studies to liberate insights.
-Almost all UserZoom customers used various research methods on our platform to answer “why” and “by how much” answers routinely.
+Almost all UserZoom customers used various user research methods on our platform to answer “why” and “by how much” answers routinely.

 Beyond borders, global needs